 Cast Iron Tubs

-It is very difficult to distinguish between steel & cast Iron tubs.
-While both are metallic (i.e. magnets will stick to them) and both can have porcelain-like finishes, a good rule of thumb is that bathtubs installed prior to the mid 1960’s are usually cast iron.
+While most cast iron and steel tubs are candidates for tub shower conversions, it is difficult for most people to distinguish between the two.
+Both tubs are metallic (i.e. magnets will stick to them) and both can have porcelain-like finishes, a good rule of thumb is that bathtubs installed prior to the mid 1960’s are usually cast iron.
 Here are some examples.

 The "Tapering Rail" - another classic shown to the right; the tub rail starts out wide (usually at the facet end of the tub) and gets thinner as it goes towards the opposite end.